Treasury Enterprise Architecture Framework: Overview

-The TEAF's functional, information and organizational architecture views collectively model the organizations processes, procedures, and business operations.
-By grounding the architecture in the business of the organization, the TEAF defines the core business procedures and enterprise processes.
-Through its explicit models, a TEAF-based architecture enables the identification and reasoning of enterprise- and system-level concerns and investment decisions.
+The TEAF's functional, information and organizational architecture views collectively modeled the organization's processes, procedures, and business operations.
+By grounding the architecture in the business of the organization, the TEAF defined the core business procedures and enterprise processes.
+Through its explicit models, a TEAF-based architecture enabled the identification and reasoning of enterprise- and system-level concerns and investment decisions.

 History

 The Treasury Enterprise Architecture Framework (TEAF) is derived from earlier treasury models, such as the US Treasury model (TISAF) released 1997, and the Federal Enterprise Architecture Framework (FEAF), released in 1999.
 The first version of the TEAF was released July 2000.

 In the new millennium the Treasury Enterprise Architecture Framework (TEAF) has developed into the Treasury Enterprise Architecture (TEA), which aims to establish a roadmap for the modernization and optimization of the U.S. Treasury Department's business processes and IT environment.
 The Treasury Enterprise Architecture will provide a framework to guide IT investment planning, streamline systems, and ensure that IT programs align with business requirements and strategic goals.